Joaquín Navarro-Valls: Liaison of the Vatican

 Navarro-Valls' work with the Holy See enabled him to be a member of the Holy See Delegation to international conferences of the United Nations in Cairo (1994), Copenhagen (1995), Beijing (1995), and Istanbul (1996).
 His continued work in medicine and journalism allowed him to participate in national and international conferences on psychiatry and/or communication as a guest speaker.
 From 1996 he was a visiting professor at the Faculty of Institutional Social Communications of the Pontifical University of the Holy Cross in Rome.

 Navarro-Valls was particularly important as a press liaison during the last few years of the reign of Pope John Paul II (reigned 1978–2005).
 This was especially true during the final six months of Pope John Paul's reign, during which time Navarro-Valls' expertise as a physician was important in communicating the pope's health to the press.
 He was apparently instrumental in bringing a high level of candor to the bulletins which daily informed the world concerning the aged pope's declining health.
 His own emotional closeness to the pope was apparent as the end drew near.

 With the election of Joseph Cardinal Ratzinger as Pope Benedict XVI — and with the new pope's approval — Navarro-Valls continued in his post for almost two years.

 Navarro-Valls was a member of the Catholic prelature Opus Dei (The Work of God), dating back to 1970, when he lived in the central headquarters with St Josemaría Escrivá, the founder of Opus Dei.

 As a numerary of Opus Dei, he committed himself to celibacy, although as a lay person and not a religious this was not a formal vow.
 When asked about this, he told one reporter: "Celibacy is a vow taken by religious.
-In my case, instead, was the choice of a way of life and behavior.
+In my case, instead, was the choice of a way of life and behaviour.
 In any case...it was not difficult.
 Every choice in life necessarily involves leaving something else behind.
 Those who want to have everything end up without ever truly marrying one idea, and so do not generate children, in the analogical sense; that is, to give birth to other new ideas."

 In 1988, he received the Ischia International Journalism Award.
 In 2007, he was awarded the Commander's Cross with Star Order of Merit of the Republic of Poland by the President of Poland.